Yi-zhang-web/Yi-zhang-web.github.io/_pages/projects.md

 <br>
 * **2018/10-2021/11: Non-destructive Disassembly and Safe Reuse Technology for End of life Mobile Devices**
   * National Key Research and Development Program
-  * Established a key component product feature model and detailed classification database, as well as a management information system and an intelligent precise disassembly process database for typical mobile terminal products.
+  * Established a key component product feature model and detailed classification database, a management information system and an intelligent precise disassembly process database for typical mobile terminal products.
 <br>
 * **2018/08-2021/04: Research on Ecological Environmental Risk Prevention System Based on Spatial Control**
   * Major Project of the National Social Science Fund